Who Should Get the HPV Vaccine?

 Ideally, vaccination should occur before youth become sexually active, since those who have not yet been infected with any HPV types will get the full benefit of the vaccine.
 Therefore, it is recommended by the CDC that 11- to 12-year-old girls receive three doses of either vaccine.
 Young women ages 13 through 26 should get the vaccine if they did not receive any or all doses when they were younger.
 Gardasil is also approved for use in males aged 9 to 26.
 The CDC recommends Gardasil for all boys aged 11 or 12 years, and for males aged 13 through 21 years who did not receive the full three vaccination series.
 Men up to age 26 may receive the vaccine.
 The HPV vaccine is recommended for any men who have sex with men or men with compromised immune function, up through 26 years of age.

 Research is ongoing to determine whether the vaccine has any beneficial effects in older women, and its safety for use in pregnant women has not yet been determined.
 It is also not known if the vaccine confers lifelong immunity, since long-term study results are not yet available.

 Since Gardasil only targets the four major types of HPV that infect the genital tract, it cannot protect against all causes of HPV.
 HPV types 16 and 18 are the causes of about 70% of all cervical cancers, and HPV types 6 and 11 cause about 90% of genital warts.
 All women, even those who have received the vaccine, should still undergo regular cervical cancer screenings.

-The vaccine is given as a three-dose series over a period of six months.
+Both vaccines are given as a three-dose series over a period of 6 months.